In case you haven’t heard of an elevator pitch, they are short speeches that you use to sell yourself to a prospective employer.

 In a few seconds you should be able to let someone know who you are, what you do and what value you could bring to them.

-It is a lot to squeeze into a short space of time but an effective elevator pitch can make the difference between a hire and a fire.
+It is a lot to squeeze into a short space of time but an effective elevator pitch can make the difference between a hire and a fire for job seekers.

 So it makes sense to spend some time looking at elevator pitch examples and honing your pitch to perfection.

-A compelling elevator pitch should include the following key points:
+A compelling elevator pitch about yourself should include the following key points:

 1. Who You Are & What You Do